astrobel/chancealignments/README.txt

 PART 7: Difference imaging
 --> Run 7_difference.py
 --> Prompt: Which quarter?
 (1-17)
 --> For now, the code is the same as 3_phase.py, as it requires you to choose (manually or otherwise) a peak for phase folding.
+This code uses 1000 bins.
 The code takes light curve data up to 10% either side of each maximum and minimum in the phase curve and subtracts the average of the flux around the minima from the average flux around the maxima to create the difference image.
---> Prompt: Number of bins: (integer)
------> It is best to choose this by inspection of the phase curve produced in 3_phase.py, in order to get the most accurate highest and lowest phased flux to choose maxima and minima.
 --> Prompt: Show plot now? (y/n)